Sbillups0/Pokemon-Card-Collection/docs/Peer_review_response.md

 - Selling one card at a time was time-consuming, especially if I opened multiple packs.
 I think that having an easy function to sell duplicate cards or having some kind of bulk selling would be useful.
          This is a good ask and it is not addressed as it is a complex sequence

+- I would add rarities to the cards or show probabilities of pulling certain cards to add an element of excitement when getting rarer cards.
+         This is a good ask.
+It is a complex flow and it was considered as part of complex flow exercise.

 ## display.py

 ### Review comments
 - In display.py, in the first query, you should also filter by user_id, and use this: WHERE ca.name = :card_name AND co.user_id = :user_id.
 This makes it so that each user can only get their own collection.
+- While I don't think it's a pressing matter, the endpoint naming isn't consistent across the API:
+- The longer files are documented in a clear, concise manner, but the shorter ones could use a little more documentation.
+For instance battle.py, collection.py, display.py could use a small documentation touch up.
+- Some of the error messages, like when there is an invalid card name, are not specific.
+The error messages could be clearer and more targeted to each endpoint.
+- The error messages across endpoints are inconsistent and not very detailed.
+For example:

 ### display.py has been updated for the above review comments